growandwin/shutdownwindows/README.md

 **To run it:**
 1. download and install python https://www.python.org/downloads/ (i run it on python 3.9.1)
-2. install dependencies: open your directory where you downloaded the script in CMD, and run
+2. install dependencies: open your directory where you downloaded the script in CMD aka windows terminal, and run
 ```pip install requirements.txt```
 3. Make python the default application that opens .py files on your PC
 4. Double click the home.py to choose when to close your computer.